-- Students and employees have a responsibility to know and respect the policies, rules and regulations of the school and district. - Any student or employee who is found to have engaged in the prohibited actions as outlined in this policy will be subject to disciplinary action, up to and including expulsion in the case of a student or termination in
+- ◆ Students and employees have a responsibility to know and respect the policies, rules and regulations of the school and district. - Any student or employee who is found to have engaged in the prohibited actions as outlined in this policy will be subject to disciplinary action, up to and including expulsion in the case of a student or termination in the case of an employee.

-- Individuals may also be referred to law enforcement officials. - The district will take all other appropriate steps to correct or rectify the situation.
+- ◆ Individuals may also be referred to law enforcement officials - ◆ The district will take all other appropriate steps to correct or rectify the situation.